Obesity and overweight

 Overweight and obesity are defined as abnormal or excessive fat accumulation that may impair health.

 Body mass index (BMI) is a simple index of weight-for-height that is commonly used to classify overweight and obesity in adults.
 It is defined as a person's weight in kilograms divided by the square of his height in meters (kg/m2).

-- a BMI greater than or equal to 25 is overweight
+- overweight is a BMI greater than or equal to 25; and

-- a BMI greater than or equal to 30 is obesity.
+- obesity is a BMI greater than or equal to 30.

 BMI provides the most useful population-level measure of overweight and obesity as it is the same for both sexes and for all ages of adults.
 However, it should be considered a rough guide because it may not correspond to the same degree of fatness in different individuals.

 For children, age needs to be considered when defining overweight and obesity.

 For children under 5 years of age:

 - overweight is weight-for-height greater than 2 standard deviations above WHO Child Growth Standards median; and

 - obesity is weight-for-height greater than 3 standard deviations above the WHO Child Growth Standards median.